RogierFrits/Viejo-Girard-Khamassi-2016/code/README.md

 	M. Keramati, A. Dezfouli, P. Piray.
 Plos Comp Bio, 7(5), 2011

 ## Installation
+> A Docker image with this environment is also available, see the README.md of the docker directory.

 	It requires at least python 2.7.3, numpy 1.8.0, matplotlib 1.4, scipy 0.13.0